Skip to content

 db:

-Before recreating the containers, make sure to copy data out of the Docker volume:
+Before recreating the containers, make sure to copy data out of the Docker volume (if you have already used Hashtopolis with the volume):

 Then shut down and bring the containers back up: